 When Jerome Bettis stood on the stage at the Pro Football Hall of Fame as a member of the Class of 2015, he thanked many who meant the most to him in life and in his playing career.

-Take a look at some of the best photos from the career of G Alan Faneca
+Take a look at some of the best photos of G Alan Faneca

 While he would have loved to have thanked every teammate, he knew time was limited.
 So he thanked five.
 Five that had an impact on him.
 Five that made a difference.